dmbarbour/wikilon/docs/AwelonLang.md

 ### Delayed Typing

-Simple static types are frequently inexpressive, constraining more than helping.
+Simple static types are oft inexpressive, constraining more than helping.

-We can introduce a simple escape.
+We can introduce an explicit escape.
 Consider a `(dyn)` annotation used as `[F] b b (dyn)` with formal behavior `[A](dyn) => [A]`.
-The presence of `(dyn)` does not suppress obvious static type errors, but could generally suppress errors that result from being *unable* to infer static types that might be too sophisticated for our simple checker - especially dependent types.
-Intriguingly, the ability to eliminate `(dyn)` via partial evaluations could mean we can improve static types as we provide more static information and usage context.
+The presence of `(dyn)` does not suppress obvious static type errors, but may suppress warnings or errors that result from being *unable* to infer static types for a given subprogram, types too sophisticated for our simple type checker.
+Dependent types are an example where types are likely too sophisticated for a simple checker.
+Conveniently, the ability to eliminate `(dyn)` via partial evaluations at compile time would enable us to leverage dynamically typed macro-like behaviors while still supporting a statically typed system.

 ### Sophisticated Types